 When you have just a few more minutes, incorporate the shrimp into Gourmet Rock Shrimp Mac and Cheese.
 It's divine!

-By the way, this lemon garlic butter sauce is outstanding with any type of seafood, from prawns and lobster to salmon and other types of fish.
+By the way, this lemon garlic butter sauce is outstanding with any type of seafood, from Argentine Shrimp and lobster to salmon and other types of fish.

 What is rock shrimp?